DreamCobbler/fiction-dl/README.md

 ![Screenshot (Windows 10)](/Stuff/Screenshot%20(Windows%2010).png?raw=true)
 ![Screenshot (Linux Mint 20)](/Stuff/Screenshot%20(Linux%20Mint%2020).png?raw=true)

-**fiction-dl** is a command-line utility made for downloading works of fiction from the web, capable of auto-formatting and saving them in a few common file formats.
+**fiction-dl** is a command-line utility designed to download works of (fan)fiction from the web and save them in a few portable file formats.
 It requires a [Python](https://www.python.org/) interpreter installed, version 3.8 or higher.

-The application supports more than a dozen websites, generates HTML, EPUB, MOBI, ODT and PDF output files, applies typographic corrections to the extracted content and is able to embed downloaded images within it.
+The application currently supports almost two dozen websites and six output file formats; the latter being (single-file) HTML, ODT, PDF, EPUB and MOBI.
+It's able to download images found in story content, as well as capable of applying basic typographic corrections to the content itself.

 ## ✿ Table of Contents